chr0mag/geoipsets/README.md

     ├── ipv4
     └── ipv6
 ```
-However, MaxMind data is updated monthly so it's preferable to automate script execution monthly to retrieve the latest data.
+However, MaxMind data is updated regularly so it's preferable to execute a monthly task to retrieve the latest data.
 Install the *systemd* service and timer:
 ```
 cp maxmindupdate.service /etc/systemd/system/.
 cp maxmindupdate.timer /etc/systemd/system/.